LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/trainingAndTuningIntents.md

 If the score is not where you’d like it, you can add more training phrases.
 In addition, using [entities](conversation-builder-intent-builder-entities.html) will help to increase the accuracy of your intents, as well as giving their score a boost.
 In the example above you can see that entities are used for ITEM_COLOR, PRODUCT_CATEGORY, etc.

-#### Training a KB
+#### Training a knowledge base

-For training your Knowledge Base, the process is similar.
-Select your KB, enter an utterance, and review the results.
-If you do not get any results for a particular utterance, you can adjust the filters by tapping on the advanced search icon.
+For training a knowledge base, the process is similar.
+Select the knowledge base, enter an utterance, and review the results.
+If you don't get any results for a particular utterance, you can adjust the filters by tapping the advanced search icon.

 <img class="fancyimage" style="width:700px" src="img/hrfaqdemo.png">